How To Cook Trader Joe’s Chicken Shawarma

 Cooked, sliced up and put back in the pan (with some arugula)

-COOKING: I recommend grilling in a cast iron or non-stick pan.
-I add maybe 2 teaspoons of olive oil (or even better an oil/butter mix; the butter adds flavor and browns well).
-Grill the chicken on medium for about 7-8 mins on the first side until deeply seared.
-Then turn and cook about another 6-7 minutes.
+COOKING: I grill in a cast iron or non-stick pan.
+I add 1-2 teaspoons of olive oil (or better still, an oil/butter mix; the butter adds flavor and browns up well).
+Grill the the first side on medium heat for about 7-8 mins on the first side until deeply seared and browned.
+Turn and cook about another 6-7 minutes.
 Your kitchen will smell great cooking these from all those nice Middle Eastern spices.
-TIP: I let the thighs cook without touching or moving them until they get a good sear on them (see picture) Totally optional but adding onion and garlic about half way during cooking will make for great additions with the chicken (and possibly green/red/yellow peppers).
+TIP: I let the thighs cook without touching or moving them until they get a good sear on them (see picture) Totally optional but adding sliced onion and garlic about half way during cooking will make for great additions (and possibly green/red/yellow peppers).

 This marinade is not spicy so if you want a little heat just add something like Bomba or Zhoug goes especially well with these, with a bit brushed on at the very end and/or served on the side after cooking.
 Cooking veggies in the same pan on the side (onions, peppers, cherry tomatoes…) is good.

-Pan grilling seems my preferred method as it browns great this way and seals in juices.
-Chicken thighs are harder to overcook than breasts which can dry out easily (side note, check my method for cooking juicy boneless chicken breasts –) : (juicy chicken breasts).
+Pan grilling is my my preferred method as it browns great this way and seals in juices.
+The good thing about chicken thighs is they are way harder to overcook than breasts which as you know can dry out pretty easily (side note, I have a pretty foolproof method for cooking juicy boneless chicken breasts if you want to check that out here): (juicy chicken breasts).

 Shawarma chicken, served on TJ’s Garlic Naan with Tzaziki, and veggies.
 Super yummy!!

-When the thighs are done, rest them 2-3 minutes before slicing (resting meat keeps in juices).
-Slice them however you like, thinly or a little thick.
-Put the sliced chicken back in the pan with the cutting board juices and mix with the grilled onions or veggies if you made any.
-Chopped fresh cilantro or parsley or arugula perhaps for color plus a squeeze of lemon are good.
+When the thighs are done cooking, i would let them rest a few minutes before slicing (resting meat keeps in juices).
+Slice them however you like.
+One guy I saw online recommended cutting it into “french fries” size pieces.
+I put the sliced chicken back in the pan with the cutting board juices and mix it in with the grilled onions or veggies.
+Chopped fresh cilantro, parsley or arugula, is nice for some green color.

-SHAWARMA SANDWICH ASSEMBLY – warm your naan or pita.
+SHAWARMA SANDWICH ASSEMBLY – warm your naan or pita or tortilla.
 Place the sliced chicken down the center, top with sauce (TJ’s TZAZIKI sauce is perfect).
 Add a few veggies.
-To eat, fold gently and eat like you would a taco, or just use a knife and fork
+To eat, you fold gently and eat it taco style.
+Or use knife and fork if you are fancy.
+Now no one says you must make it into a shawarma sandwich; you can just put the chicken on top of a salad or rice or noodles or what ever you wish.

 Another Shawarma meal: this a DIY version from scratch on whole wheat pita bread with sauce and veggies